Switch-to.eu

 What You'll Need

-Step 1: Set Up Your Nextcloud Account
+Step 1: Set Up Nextcloud

 Option A: Choose a Nextcloud Provider

-1. Visit Nextcloud providers list
+1. Visit the Nextcloud providers list

 Option B: Self-Host Nextcloud